dag-andersen/Rust-Memory-Map/docs/Report.md

 The Integration tests go through a setup, build, and lookup phase.

 **Setup - Generating test files**
-This first phase generates lines of 2 IP addresses and 1 text string (e.g.: `125.74.3.0 125.74.3.10 Siteimprove`) and writes them to a file.
+This first phase generates lines of two IP addresses and one text string (e.g.: `125.74.3.0 125.74.3.10 Siteimprove`) and writes them to a file.
 All lines are shuffled by using the linux command `shuf`.
 > Note: First I tried shuffling all entries in memory inside rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the linux command.
 Both methods require that all entries can be stored in ram at the same time.
 This means that the shuffling cant happens on a machine with low resources like the 1 gb memory droplet, if the dataset is big. <Algortimer eksisterer hvor man kan shuffle uden at bruge ram>

 **Build data structure**